 If all goes well with Step 1, you should schedule a professional oral examination next.

 While the initial consultation is intended for our patients to get to know us and share their dental goals and objectives, the oral examination allows us to get informed about our patients existing oral and dental history.

 Understanding existing conditions is critical for developing a personalized dental treatment plan unique to each patient.
 The professional examination also gives our doctors the information they need to design an All On 4 plan to produce the optimum results.

-An important oral examination component consists of diagnostic imaging, including x-rays and ct.
-The data assembled will impact the patient’s individualized treatment plan and guide the implantation process's planning and execution.
+An important oral examination component consists of diagnostic imaging, including x-rays and CT scans.
+The data assembled will impact the patient’s individualized treatment plan and guide the implantation process’s planning and execution.

 Step 3: Acquire digital mockups

 With specialized imaging technology and in-house fabrication equipment, based on the information obtained during the initial consultation and professional exam, it is possible to produce digital or physical mock-ups of each patient’s individual All On 4 prosthetic.